Noaaan/MythicMetals/PATCHNOTES.md

 # 0.17.0

+A bit late perhaps, but happy new year!

+I hope this massive content update is worth the wait.

+### **If you are adding integration/making an addon which uses Mythic Metals, please update your compatibility.**

+This is due to major internal refactors and re-packages.

+If you know any authors, please ask them to verify their integration still works.
 ## Mythril Drill
 A new use for Mythril.
 Create a mining tool specialized for speed, letting you drill through the world like a hot metal baseball bat through snow.